facegsmproject/FaceGSM/README.md

 python3 facegsm.py manual --original original.jpg --target target.jpg --model /path/to/model/model.h5 --checkpoint
 ```

-_\* Note : for all modes, target embeddings vector must already generated and stored in `database.json`_
+_\* Note : for all modes, target face must be registered in database and target embeddings vector must already generated and stored in `database.json`_

 To get a list of basic features and options use: